YouTube-Enhancer/extension/README.md

 Now that you've built the extension, you can load it into your browser for testing:

 - **Google Chrome:** Open Chrome and go to `chrome://extensions/`.
+Enable 'Developer mode', then click 'Load unpacked' and select the 'dist/Chrome' directory.

-Enable 'Developer mode', then click 'Load unpacked' and select the 'dist' directory.
+- **Microsoft Edge:** Open Edge and go to `edge://extensions/`.
+Enable 'Developer mode', then click 'Load unpacked' and select the 'dist/Chrome' directory.

-- **Brave:** Open Chrome and go to `brave://extensions/`.
-Enable 'Developer mode', then click 'Load unpacked' and select the 'dist' directory.
+- **Brave:** Open Brave and go to `brave://extensions/`.
+Enable 'Developer mode', then click 'Load unpacked' and select the 'dist/Chrome' directory.

+- **Mozilla Firefox:** Open Firefox and go to `about:debugging#/runtime/this-firefox`.
+Click on 'Load Temporary Add-on' and select any file in the 'dist/Firefox" directory.

 ### 7. Test the Extension